fogus/spiel/kartenspiel/schism/README.markdown

 Setup and deal
 ==============

 *Schism* is played with a standard 52-card deck.
-Each player is given 20 chips to start.
+Each player is given 20 chips to start (for a shorter game, use only 10 each).
 One player is chosen as the dealer to start and deals 5 cards to each player in clockwise order.

 Gameplay
 ========